 Chloe guided us step by step in the process to get our creative juices going.
 From the initial tying the wire onto the frame to packing and securing the wet moss, it soon became clear that this class was going to get messy.
 We were shown how to tie small bunches of foliage together and how to secure to the moss and frame and then it was over to us.
 There was an abundance of greenery on the table and it really was down to us to create our wreaths, with the help of Chloe if we needed it.

 I wanted a highly scented wreath and used lots of eucalyptus and rosemary in mine.
-For some reason I was a bit OCD with my design and did it very patterned and symmetrical, which is probably not the best thing to do when you are sharing foliage with 5 other ladies.
-It worked out well – just – and I added in some dried orange pieces to mine to give a pop of colour.
+For some reason, I was a bit OCD with my design and did it very patterned and symmetrical, which is probably not the best thing to do when you are sharing foliage with 5 other ladies.
+It worked out well – just – and I added some dried orange pieces to mine to give a pop of colour.

 I have been talking a lot about Hygge recently, it fascinates me and creating the environment to make your senses come alive is key to your own happiness.
 This classes really touched my senses.

-There was beautiful music playing in the background, Gingerbread Muffins, Mince Pies and non alcoholic mulled wine warming in the kitchen.
+There was beautiful music playing in the background, Gingerbread Muffins, Mince Pies and non-alcoholic mulled wine warming in the kitchen.
 This is enough to make one girl happy (Me).
 Add to that the table laden with fresh green foliage and herbs which smelt amazing.
 I really wish I could activate a ‘smell this post’ button to allow you the reader appreciate what I am talking about, but I can’t so you are going to have to use your imagination.

 Before we left Chloe gave us each our own personalised boxes to carry our wreaths home.
 Now I love stuff like this, labels, personalised for me, with my own box, so when I left I had the biggest grin on my face.

-I took a little extra wire home with me, because I wanted to add some cinnamon as well.
+I took a little extra wire home with me because I wanted to add some cinnamon as well.

 The wreath smells amazing and my family are really proud of me.
 (Feeling smug).

-When I got home I decided that my wreath smelt so beautiful that I wanted to display it on an mirror in the living room.
+When I got home I decided that my wreath smelt so beautiful that I wanted to display it on a mirror in the living room.
 Sadly after one day indoors with the heating on it was drying out so much that I feared it would just die.

 So it is now on my front door, where I can happily spray it to keep it fresh and I will admit I keep checking it is still there too.